komarapc/komarapc/README.md

 # 👋 Hi there

-I'm Komari, a passionate software developer and tech enthusiast.
+I'm Komar, a passionate software developer and tech enthusiast.
 I currently work as a Freelance Developer. </br>
 With over 4 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.